josefchtr/bakalarska-prace/README.md

 ## Launching the Gazebo World

 1) Download the zip file of the repository, extract it and save it in a suitable directory on your local disk where you will have easy access to the files.
-2) Set the GZ_SIM_RESOURCE_PATH environment variable to the directory that contains the model or world **Enter this command in the terminal:**
+2) Set the GZ_SIM_RESOURCE_PATH environment variable to the directory that contains the model or world.
+Enter this command in the terminal:

 ```bash
 export GZ_SIM_RESOURCE_PATH="$HOME/path/to/folder/workplace-VUT-FEKT-UAMT-world"
 ```

-- (enter actual path instead of /path/to/folder)
+  *(enter actual path instead of /path/to/folder)
-4) Change the target directory where the world we want to run is located
+4) Change the target directory where the world we want to run is located.
-- Example of running the world no_roof_worlds/lights_ON_all_doors_open_world.
-**Enter this command in the terminal:**
+  * Example of running the world no_roof_worlds/lights_ON_all_doors_open_world.
+Enter this command in the terminal:

 ```bash
 cd ~/path/to/folder/workplace-VUT-FEKT-UAMT-world/worlds/no_roof_worlds
 ```

-- (enter actual path instead of /path/to/folder)
+  *(enter actual path instead of /path/to/folder)
 5) Run the simulation:

 ```bash